Healing Gardens

 Buddha

-The Maullín Hospital is also a public space for the community, which was captured and restored in a design that allows it to be a meeting place for activities such as traditional fairs or intercultural encounters with the region’s indigenous peoples.
+The hospital is also understood as a space open to the community , which is reflected in a design that favors meeting and carrying out activities such as traditional fairs and intercultural events with native peoples of the territory.